kanow/operations/Documentation/UsersManual/Index.rst

 New actions were added to the switchable controller actions in plugin flexform
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Two new action one for the list view of vehicles and one for the list view of resources.
+Two new actions, one for the list view of vehicles and one for the list view of resources.
 You have to change and save the plugin once in all content elements where they used.

 Clear all cache again.